An easy cheesy bacon bread appetizer for a big crowd. With creamy butter, cheddar cheese, bacon pieces and green onions!

-So first thing to do is to slice your baguette crosswise into one inch slices.
-Stop just before you reach the bottom.
-It’s gonna be easier to hold the loaf together when they still have some form.
-This was easy, even for me.
-I used a serrated bread knife and life was good.
-I ended up with about 24 slices when all was said and done.
+So the first thing to do is to slice your baguette crosswise into one-inch slices and to stop just before you reach the bottom.
+I used a serrated bread knife and ended up with about 24 slices when all was said and done.

-Now the first thing I obsessed about was how on earth will all that stuff stick to the slices spread on vertically without falling off?
+I briefly worried about how the cheesy bacon butter mixture would stick to the vertical slices after being spread on.
 I mean it’s a lot of bigger bits like bacon pieces and green onions.
 The answer is glue.
 The butter should be softened, not melted and this is your glue that holds everything together.
 I took a pic just to show you.
 No more worries!

 So after we slice the bread, it’s mixing time.
 Butter, bacon pieces or bits, cheddar cheese and green onions.
 Use the green parts of the onions for this.
-If you don’t happen to like green onions, you can sub chives.
-That’ll work too.
+If you don’t happen to like green onions, you can substitute chives or parsley.
+That will work too.

 And it’s spreading time.
-When I first started this part, which is the most time consuming, I had a hard time trying to squeeze in the knife and butter mixture and spread well.
+When I first started this part, which is the most time-consuming, I had a hard time trying to squeeze in the knife and butter mixture and spread well.
 Then I figured out a better way.
 Just lift up the loaf from the bottom and the slices will part beautifully like an accordion.
-Now you can spread easy!
+Now you can spread easily!

-Don’t worry too much about using too much butter mixture in the beginning.
+Don’t worry too much about using too much of the butter mixture at the beginning.
 I was skimping in the beginning then had about two heaping tablespoons left after buttering all the slices.
-I’d say use about a heaping teaspoon per slice.
-And hopefully you’ll do a better job buttering than I did!
+So, I’d say use about a heaping teaspoon per slice.
+And hopefully, you’ll do a better job buttering than I did!
 Spread it to the edges!

 Nutrition per slice (24 slices per baguette)

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.